Identify Con Artists

-Sometimes money acquired by the con artist is quickly transferred to an offshore account.
+Sometimes money acquired by the fraudster is quickly transferred to an offshore account.
 In other instances it is simply withdrawn, put in their pockets, and spent on personal items like houses, vacation homes, expensive trips, cars, boats, etc. By the time you find out about it, the money is usually gone.

 Even though someone is offering you a great investment and it sounds like you will be missing out if you don’t invest, it’s okay to say ‘no’.
 This may not be the right investment for you, even if it’s legitimate.

 Don’t let the fraudster get you twice.
 Some people go along with another scheme in which the fraudster promises to make good on the original money lost and generate new returns.
 Though it is understandable you would want to make up for the money lost, the usual result is that you lose even more.